Why Do Cats Always Land On Their Feet

 That is the reason why are credited with having nine lives.
 This ability can be found in kittens as early as 3 weeks old, and by tha age of 7 weeks it is fully developed.

 Scientists believe that the higher the fall, the more time the cat has to right the position of the body.
 Once the cat has turned the feet towards the ground stretches the legs out, expanding his body size and creating air resistance.
-It’s almost like cats can turn themselves into little parachutes.
+It’s almost as if cats can transform themselves into little parachutes.
 It’s also believed that due to that reflex cats reach a maximum velocity of around 60mph, which is much slower than humans at about 120mph.

 Despite the fact that cats can right themselves while falling it is still important that your cat cannot fall from heights.
 If you live in a block of flats make sure that you keep the windows closed or use window guards.